British Columbia Strata Property Practice Manual

 Allyson L. Baker — Clark Wilson LLP, Vancouver

-Alexander J. Chang — Lesperance Mendes, Vancouver
+Alexander J. Chang — Lesperance Mendes Lawyers, Vancouver

 Venus Duplin — Reid Hurst Nagy Inc., Chartered Professional Accountants, Richmond